data-enabler/presto/PrestoViewer/Readme.txt

 To replace the Color Map, Height Map, or Color Palette, simply drag and drop files into the viewer.
+Supported formats are PNG and GIF.
+These images will automatically be reloaded when changes are detected.

 Anternatively, files can be given as parameters to the program like so:
 PrestoViewer.exe -c [color map file] -h [height map file] -p [palette file]